lfmunoz/ktorio.github.io/servers/features/call-logging.md

 In the example, it will log both: `/section1/*` and `/section2/*` requests.

-You may use the format method to customize the logging message, you can include the the remote client address `request.local.remoteHost` as shown in the example.
+You may use the format method to customize the logging message.
+You can, as shown above, include the the remote client address `call.request.local.remoteHost`

 ## MDC
 {: #mdc }